Archives: Newsroom

 About the Alabama Colloquium

 Each year, the Alabama Humanities Alliance presents the Alabama Colloquium to celebrate how the humanities lift up our state and bring Alabamians together.
 We also bestow the title of Alabama Humanities Fellow on individuals whose outstanding work in the humanities has positively impacted our state, nation, and world.
 In 2024, AHA will present two Colloquium events.
 The first, in Huntsville on August 26, will honor Brittany Howard and Jason Isbell.
-The second, in Birmingham, will take place December 2 and feature another pair of honorees to be announced this summer.
+The second, in Birmingham, will take place December 2 and honor author Rick Bragg and humorist Roy Wood Jr.

 Alabama History Day 2024 winners announced